rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 ### Understanding the Flow

-To understand how ESO works, let’s break down the flow:
+The ESO process involves:
-1. **Service Account Setup**: Create a service account with the necessary roles in GCP, AWS, or Azure to access their respective secret management systems.
+1. **Service Account Setup**: Create a service account with the necessary roles in GCP, AWS, or Azure.
 2. **Secret Storage in Kubernetes**: Store the service account credentials as a Kubernetes secret, which ESO uses to authenticate with the cloud provider.
 3. **Secret Store Configuration**: Define a Secret Store in Kubernetes that points to the cloud provider's secret manager and links to the service account secret.
 4. **External Secret Creation**: Create an ExternalSecret resource in Kubernetes to fetch secrets from the cloud provider and sync them into Kubernetes as native secrets.